Upon the death of the veteran or veteran's spouse, the surviving spouse or

 personal representative should contact a local funeral home to arrange for

 any desired services in the hometown.
-The surviving spouse, personal

-representative, or the funeral director should telephone the Arlington
+personal representative, or the funeral director should telephone the Arlington

 National Cemetery's customer service call center at (877) 907-8585 to